-Note: Fort Brockhurst will be temporarily closed whilst we are busying creating a new special guided tour of the Keep for 2016, please check back here for updates.
+Note: Fort Brockhurst is temporarily closed whilst we're busying creating a new special tour of the Keep for 2017, please check back here for updates.

 Before You Go

-Opening Times: Fort Brockhurst will be temporarily closed in whilst we are busy creating a new special guided tour of the Keep for 2016, please check back here for updates
+Opening Times: Fort Brockhurst is temporarily closed whilst we're busy creating a new special tour of the Keep for 2017, please check back here for updates.

 Access Information: Disabled access to the grounds and ground floor only.

 Parking: Parking can be found 60 metres from the entrance.
 The surface is uneven at the far end.
 Disabled visitors may be set down within the fort.
 Please call 023 92581059 to arrange this in advance.

 Continue your day with a visit to nearby Portchester Castle, for views across the Solent and a chance to browse the gift shop.
 Head into Portsmouth to visit the ornamental King James's and Landport Gates and the 13th century Royal Garrison Church, which was partially destroyed by bombing in 1941.

 English Heritage cares for over 400 historic buildings, monuments and places - from world-famous prehistoric sites to grand medieval castles, from Roman forts on the edges of empire to a Cold War bunker.
 Through these, we bring the story of England to life for over 10 million people each year.
 The English Heritage Trust is a charity, no. 1140351, and a company, no. 0744722, registered in England.

 - 20% One off capital grant